RaRashed/payfast-php/README.md

 # All Gateway Package

-The `All Gateway` package allows easy integration with multiple payment gateways in one unified API.
+The `PayFast` package allows easy integration with payment gateway in one unified API.
 It is simple to install, configure, and use.

 ---